smarchini/hybrid-fenwick-tree/README.md

 }
 ```

+### Additional notes

+As you see, bit vectors are implemented as a contiguous chuck of `uint64_t` so
+we can use fast compiler built-in functions with no issues.
+If you need bigger
+vectors you may want them in the heap memory.
+You can do it your own way (e.g.
+with [placement new]) or you can use `hft::DArray<T>`; it can be handy if you
+want to try huge pages.

 ## Huge TLB pages

 A `#define HFT_USE_HUGETLB` (before any `#include`) makes `hft::Darray<T>` use
 Linux's 2MB huge TLB pages capabilities, otherwise it is a wrapper for
 `std::uniqueptr<T[]>`.
-To use uuge pages should first (manually) enable them in
+To use huge pages you should first (manually) enable them
-your operating system.
-For more information refer to [hugetlbpage] on the Linux
+in your operating system.
+For more information refer to [hugetlbpage] on the
-kernel documentation.
+Linux kernel documentation.

-## Additional notes

-As you see, the bit vector is an array of `uint64_t`, so we can use some
-built-in functions with no issues.
-If you need bigger vectors you may want them
-in the heap memory.
-You can do it your own way (i.e. with [placement new]) or
-you can use `hft::DArray<T>` and permit them to use huge pages.

 At the moment the data structures in this library are dynamic as in *dynamic
-arrays*: they deal with mutable data of fixed size; even if an implementation
+arrays*: they deal with mutable data of fixed size.
+Although, an implementation
 with extendibility properties is indeed possible.

 # TODO
-- License
+- Choose a license

 [rank/select dictionaries]: https://en.wikipedia.org/wiki/Succinct_data_structure#Succinct_dictionaries "rank/select dictionaries"